 The first production aircraft was airborne by early 1956 and entered service trials.
 This period saw the aircraft delayed on a variety of fronts as challenges were found and applicable fixes were sought in response.
 On June 1st, 1957, the Victor became the largest aircraft in the world to break the speed of sound.
 Operational status was achieved in November of that year and eventually found its first home with RAF No. 10 Squadron and then made up No. 15m No. 55 and No. 57 Squadrons.
 Initial production models were designated as Victor B.Mk 1's and totaled 50 examples.
 Due to the countless Victor program project delays - either due to fatalities or technological issues - along with enemy technological advancements, the B.1 was already in some ways made inadequate for the given role.
 A new standard, Victor B.Mk 1A, was devised, giving the massive bomber a defensive chance with the inclusion of the "Red Steer" tail-warning radar system.
 Along with this addition came jamming transmitters and a radar warning receiver (RWR) to complement the bombers defensive suite.
 The B.Mk 1A was also fitted with the Blue Steel, an air-launched, rocket-propelled nuclear stand-off missile common throughout the whole of the "V-Bomber" force and of British origin.
 These Blue Steel-armed Victors were fielded with their nuclear potency during the Cuban Missile Crisis.

 1955 saw Handley Page attempting to iron out all of the workings that had made the initial production Victors a handful.
 The Victor B.Mk 1 served as the prototype (which was, again, fatally lost) and featured 4 x Rolls-Royce RCo.11 Conway 103 series turbojet engines of 17,250lbf thrust each.
 The wings were extended a total of 10 feet while the electrical suite was revamped.
 A mid-air refueling probe was added over the cockpit as were underwing fuel tanks for increased range.
-Additional defensive measures were integrated to the mix and the role of the bomber was no pressed into the low-level attack role as opposed to the original high-altitude vision.
+Additional defensive measures were integrated to the mix and the role of the bomber was now of a low-altitude attacker as opposed to the original high-altitude version.
 This move was necessitated by the defensive technological advancements made on the part of the Soviets and was quite unavoidable considering the cost and energies put forth into the Victor design up to this point.
 The new aircraft emerged as the Victor B.Mk 2.
 Just 34 examples of the B.Mk 2 model were produced.
 These were followed up by the Victor B.Mk 2(RS) model which featured more powerful engines up to 20,600lbf.
 Additionally, these aircraft had provisions for the "Blue Steel" standoff missile.
 The missile - due to its sheer size - was held externally in a recessed belly position.